humemai/co-learning/graph-learning/README.md

 project.
 The rest of the lines are nothing but writing out RDF triples in Turtle.
 As defined in the ontology, the four data type properties, `colearn:actorType`, `colearn:actionType`, `colearn:objectType`, and `colearn:locationType` are extensively used.
-All of these four properties take a string value, i.e., literal, as their tails.
+All of these four properties take a string value, i.e., literal, as their targets.
 The literal values that they can take are finite.
 The above example can be represented as a graph as below.